Demographics of Hungary: Historical ethnic groups of Hungary

 From the 14th century, escaping from the Ottoman threat, a large number of Serbs migrated to the Hungarian Kingdom.
 After the Battle of Mohács, most of the territory of Hungary got into Ottoman rule.
-In that time, especially in the 17th century, many Serb, and other Southern Slavic immigrants settled in Hungary.
+In that time, especially in the 17th century, many Serb, and other South Slavic immigrants settled in Hungary.
 Most of the Ottoman soldiers in the territory of present-day Hungary were South Slavs (the Janissary).
 After the Turkish withdrawal, Kingdom of Hungary came under Habsburg rule, a new wave of Serb refugees migrated to the area around 1690, as a consequence of the Habsburg-Ottoman war.
 In the first half of the 18th century, Serbs and South Slavs were ethnic majority in several cities in Hungary.